software-mansion/radon-ide/packages/docs/docs/usage.md

    <img width="800" alt="sztudio_command_palette" src="/img/docs/sztudio_command_palette.png"/>
 3. If you already had the panel open in this project before restarting the editor, it will automatically reopen in the same place.

-## 2. Create simulator and emulator instances on the first run
+## -auto-num- Create simulator and emulator instances on the first run

 When you open the IDE panel for the first time, it'll ask you to configure Android emulator of iOS simulator.
 Depending on which platform you want to run your app on first, click one of the options available at the initial screen: